HABS-BRAIN/ai-driller/articles/filtering.md

 # What do we do with these proper wavelets ?

-We can squeeze the wavelets with a scaling coefficient a.
-Thus, for all values of t, we compute the dot product for all values of a and see which is the one that returns the highest value.
-This gives us a duality for time and frequency.
+ The idea is to find the best fitting wavelet for each time point t.
+To do so, we compute the dot product of the signal and of the wavelet associated to a certain time interval.
+The interpretation of this dot product result is in the following table

 | Magnitude \\ Sign | **Positive** | **Negative** |
 |-------------------|--------------|--------------|